 It’s normal to experience a variety of extreme feelings and have plenty of concerns.
 Anyone who is in this type of situation can feel mixed emotions, including guilt, anxiety, confusion, disbelief, apprehension, and anger.
-Although blaming yourself will not help resolve the situation, thoughts like ‘I should have done something’ or ‘It’s all my fault’ may creep into your mind.
+Blaming yourself will not help resolve the situation.
+But thoughts like ‘I should have done something’ or ‘It’s all my fault’ may creep into your mind.

-These emotions can seem frustrating and distressing, which is why it is essential to understand methods of ‘sitting with them’ rather than avoiding them or instantly acting on them.
+These emotions can seem frustrating and distressing.
+This is why it is essential to understand methods of ‘sitting with them’ rather than avoiding them or instantly acting on them.
 By identifying these emotions, you can find ways of sifting through them to a place where you can provide useful assistance to your family.

 It can be a very emotional situation.
-However, asking yourself questions such as ‘Will this reaction support the person involved?’ or ‘Is this thinking helping me to be supportive?’ will help you tremendously.
+However, asking yourself questions such as ‘Will this reaction support the person involved?’ or ‘Is this thinking helping me to be supportive?’ helps you tremendously.

 Emotions You Will Be Feeling

 In a situation wherein a loved one indulges in drugs, feeling angry for at the person is inevitable.
 You may be upset and may ask lots of questions on how and why the person has done it.
 Keep in mind that anger often covers other strong feelings of hurt and loss.
 You may experience irritation because you believe your life has been impacted in so many aspects.
 Aside from your family member who is using drugs, your feelings of anger may also be directed to the dealer, other users, or even to friends and relatives.